MHA Competencies & Curriculum

 Structure of the Curriculum

-Consistent with the mission of the MHA program, the design of the curriculum reflects the professional development needs of a highly diverse, early to mid-career student with interest in serving an expansive and complex system of health services.
+Consistent with the mission of the MHA degree program, the design of the curriculum reflects the professional development needs of a highly diverse, early to mid-career student with interest in serving an expansive and complex system of health services.
 The flexible enrollment option, hybrid (on campus + online) course delivery, and the use a variety of teaching and assessment methods, allow faculty to tailor learning to the diverse backgrounds and professional goals of their students.

 Placement Assessment